cablehead/stacks/README.md

 ### To release

 - Copying an item should put it at the top of stacks

-- Add Actions for New Stack gestures
+- Add Actions
-- clicking on Copy doesn't work
+    - Copy
+    - Tab

 - click on Capture doesn't work